gve-sw/Network-Device-Interface-Health-Check/README.md

-# Network Device Interface Health Check using Ansible
+# Network Device Interface Health Check

 A Python script to quickly check the interface status and statistics of Cisco IOS and IOS XE network devices using Ansible ([watch demo](https://youtu.be/GuE2HDsu03I)).